Human Dermal Lymphatic Endothelial Cells (HDLEC)

 Primary Human Dermal Lymphatic Endothelial Cells (HDLEC) are a subpopulation of the Human Dermal Endothelial Cells.
 They are isolated from the dermis of juvenile foreskin and adult skin (different locations) from a single donor.
+The cells are analyzed positive for CD31 and podoplanin by flow cytometric analysis.

 (Human Dermal Blood Endothelial Cells (HDBEC) from the same donor are available on request.)